The top prospects available for the 2014 NFL Draft.

 - Brett Hundley, QB, UCLA.
 Previous Rank: 15

-12/5/13: Against USC, Hundley completed 18-of-27 passes for 208 yards with zero touchdowns and zero interceptions.
-He ran for 80 yards and two scores on the ground as well.
-Hundley's feet were his most dangerous weapon against the Trojans.
+1/1/14: Stay tuned for our recap of the Hyundai Sun Bowl, where Hundley saw a nice test against a talented Virginia Tech defense.
+Versus USC, the redshirt sophomore completed 18-of-27 passes for 208 yards with zero touchdowns and zero interceptions.
+He ran for 80 yards and two scores on the ground, too.
+Hundley’s feet were his most dangerous weapon against the Trojans.
 He was very impressive with his third-down abilities.

 Hundley really struggled in the first half against Arizona State, including a pick-six.
 However, he bounced back in the final two quarters to lead a comeback that fell short.
 Hundley completed 22-of-33 passes for 274 yards with two touchdowns and the interception.
 He also picked up some clutch yards on the ground with 66 yards rushing.

-Versus Oregon, the redshirt sophomore completed 13-of-19 passes for 64 yards with a touchdown and two interceptions.
+Versus Oregon, Hundley completed 13-of-19 passes for 64 yards with a touchdown and two interceptions.
 He ran for 72 yards on 15 carries and a score as well.
 Hundley needs to improve on his decision-making and patience, but he played better than his numbers indicate.

-Hundley didn't play very well as Stanford topped UCLA.
+Hundley didn’t play very well when Stanford topped UCLA.
 He completed 24-of-39 passes for 192 yards with a touchdown and two interceptions.
-The second pick wasn't his fault as his receiver fell down.
+The second pick wasn’t his fault as his receiver fell down.

 Hundley lit up California by completing 31-of-41 passes for 410 yards with three touchdowns.
 The signal-caller showed off his athletic ability in early October by catching a touchdown, running for a touchdown and throwing for a score in a win over Utah.
 Early in the season, he also led a furious comeback for a huge road win at Nebraska.

 The 6-foot-3, 227-pounder fits in the mold of athletic quarterbacks with good arms.
 He has a lot of room for improvement, but he has a skill set to work with.
 Hundley has some natural accuracy and developed field vision.
-He has completed 68 percent of his passes this year for 2,637 yards with 22 touchdowns and nine interceptions.
-On the ground, Hundley ran for 798 yards and nine scores.
+As of December 30, 2013, he has completed 68 percent of his passes this year for 2,637 yards with 22 touchdowns and nine interceptions.
+On the ground, Hundley has run for 798 yards and nine scores.

-Hundley led the Bruins' revival last year and helped get his team to the Pac-12 Championship Game.
-He completed 66 percent of his passes last year for 3,740 yards with 29 touchdowns and 11 interceptions, plus ran for 702 yards (355 net) with nine touchdowns.
+Hundley led the Bruins’ revival last year and helped get his team to the Pac-12 Championship Game.
+He completed 66 percent of his passes in 2012 for 3,740 yards with 29 touchdowns and 11 interceptions, plus ran for 702 yards (355 net) with nine touchdowns.

-12/5/13: Alabama lost to Auburn, but Kouandjio played well.
-The juniot had perhaps his best game of the season against LSU.
-All night, Kouandjio blasted open running lanes and didn't allow any pressure on the quarterback.
-He was superb against in that game.
+1/1/14: Alabama lost to Auburn, but Kouandjio played well.
+The junior had perhaps his best game of the season against LSU.
+All night, Kouandjio blasted open running lanes and didn’t allow any pressure on the quarterback.
+He was superb in that contest.